massimodeagro/SPiDbox/OS/README.md

 On this guide I will describe steps for the "Lite" version of Raspbian, and I will assume you have keyboard and an HDMI monitor.
 If you do not have them around and you have experience with raspberry pi, you can setup your Raspbian in "headless" mode by enabling ssh.

+1. While the sd-card is still connected to the computer, copy the files from this repository into the raspberry.
+      * The files inside the 'OS' folder need to be placed in /home/pi/.
+      * Also copy the 'screenImages' foler here.
+Not the content, the whole folder
-1. Connect to your raspbberry the keyboard, the screen, insert the sd-card and connect to power You do not necessarly need the camera connected for setting up your system, but you can connect it now for testing purposes
+2. Connect to your raspbberry the keyboard, the screen, insert the sd-card and connect to power You do not necessarly need the camera connected for setting up your system, but you can connect it now for testing purposes
-2. Once connected to power the raspberry pi will boot.
+3. Once connected to power the raspberry pi will boot.
 In some minutes it should bring you to the command line
-3. First, you will need to connect to your wifi.
+4. First, you will need to connect to your wifi.
 Enter the configuration gui
     ```
     $ sudo raspi-config
     ```